fabianlee/gcp-gke-clusters-ingress/README.md

-# Creates private GKE standard and Autopilot clusters using Terraform
+# Private GKE standard and Autopilot clusters using Terraform, with dual Anthos Service Mesh endpoints

 This project creates private GKE clusters (worker nodes have private IP addresses) in four different configurations: